ctechfilmuniversity/workshop_matsha/docs/slides/matsha_ws2223_07_globalillu_slides.md

 ## Monte Carlo Path Tracing

-Fewer rays would result in a less realistic lighting, but since the surface color is not affected by most of the secondary ray, dumping rays has often almost no effect.
+Fewer rays would result in a less realistic lighting, but since the surface color is not affected by most of the secondary rays, dumping rays has often almost no effect.

 ---